mixxxdj/manual/source/hardware/controllers/yaeltex_minimixxx.rst

    ":hwlabel:`VERTICAL FOCUS`", ":hwlabel:`SELECT 1`", ":hwlabel:`SELECT 2`", ":hwlabel:`HORIZONTAL FOCUS`"

 When the Library layer is activated, the four encoders enable browsing of the library.
+In Library mode, the encoders turn purple.

 ==================  ================  ========================  ========================================
 Encoder             Category          Action                    Function